aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ## Step 3 - SSH into the EC2 Fabric client node
 Setup the Fabric client node.
 This step installs the necessary packages.

 SSH into the Fabric client node.
 The key should be in your home directory.
+The DNS of the EC2 instance can be found in the output of the CloudFormation stack.

 ```
 ssh ec2-user@<dns of EC2 instance> -i ~/<Fabric network name>-keypair.pem